Program

 Overview

-The National Criminal Justice Command College is a distinguished program for mid-to-upper-level law enforcement leaders from across the country.
-Focused on leadership, innovation and collaboration, the NCJCC inspires students to challenge traditional assumptions and provides an integrated, forward-looking approach to solving contemporary public safety challenges.
+The Hybrid National Criminal Justice Command College branch of the National Criminal Justice Command College is a distinguished program for mid-to-upper-level law enforcement and public safety leaders.
+Focused on leadership, innovation and collaboration, the program inspires students to challenge traditional assumptions and provides an integrated, forward-looking approach to solving contemporary public safety challenges.
+This executive education experience is distinct from other leadership courses in its focus on statewide operations, inter-jurisdictional coordination, policy influence, and large-scale command strategy.

 Format and Delivery